 How Hard Is Nursing School?

-If you’ve done your best while completing your pre-requisite course, then entering a nursing school program should feel like a natural progression of your knowledge.
-But that’s not to say it will be smooth sailing to graduation.
+If you’ve done your best while completing your prerequisite course, then entering a nursing school program should feel like a natural progression of your knowledge.
+However, you will likely still encounter challenges along the way.

 You’ll have a lot to learn and retain as a nursing student.
 A good nursing program will be rigorous.
-You may struggle to comprehend some topics more than others and put in extra study time to succeed with them.
+You may struggle to comprehend some topics more than others and may need to put in extra time studying to succeed in these particular courses.

 You’ll Learn What You’re Made of